 Do the center's nurses have extensive, specialized experience caring for transplant patients?

-play a key role in your treatment both before and after transplant, and is an important resource for you and your family at each step of the process.
+navigator will play a key role in your treatment both before and after transplant, and is an important resource for you and your family at each step of the process.

 Does the center actively collaborate with other clinicians in their hospital or practice – such as pulmonary and infectious disease experts – who specialize in stem cell transplantation?